 ...at this point it is midmorning on 14 February 1977.
 The last flight has just departed, and most of us are in the galley reading from the last real mail we will see for 9 months and wondering what we're REALLY in for!!
-Actually most of us are DEAD tired because we've gotten very little sleep over the last few days because of the frantic flight schedule.
-We were very busy getting all of the last cargo and fuel off of the planes, plus watching the departures of the remaining summer folks.
-I probably felt grimmer than I (standing at right) look in this less-than-perfect copied slide.
+Actually most of us are DEAD tired because we'd gotten very little sleep over the last few days due to the frantic flight schedule.
+We'd been very busy getting all of the last cargo and fuel off of the planes, plus watching the departures of the remaining summer folks.
+Clockwise from the left foreground: John, Alex, Stu, Gary, Tadashi, Al, me (standing), and Ken.
+I probably felt grimmer than I look in this less-than-perfect copied slide.
 But in reality we were also breathing a sigh of relief!
 Shortly after this picture was taken I went to bed for a long nap!

 Meanwhile, science never sleeps.
 Here's a glimpse of the entrance